In this article, we talk about how managers can monitor staff behaviour in line with our Code of Conduct and staff behaviour policies.

 - Operate staff suitability forms and clauses in staff contracts to ensure any changes to their suitability to work with children are reported immediately to management (see safer recruitment)

-- Ensure all new staff members are deemed suitable with the appropriate checks as detailed in the safeguarding policy.
+- Ensure all new staff members are deemed suitable with the appropriate checks as detailed in the safeguarding policy and Safeguarding Children in Education Act.

 Some behaviours that may cause concern and will be investigated further: